Raffaella Carrà: 2010s: sporadic appearances

 That same year she appeared as herself in the movie Colpi di fortuna directed by Neri Parenti.
 In 2014 she participated again in The Voice of Italy as a coach with Piero Pelù, Noemi and rapper J-Ax.

 In February of the same year she was a guest at the first evening of the Sanremo Festival, where she performed a medley of songs from her latest album.

 In the 2014–15 television season she returned to Rai 1 with a new talent-show with Joaquín Cortés, called Forte forte forte.

 Starting from 24 February 2016 she returned as a coach in the Rai 2 programme The Voice of Italy with Emis Killa, Max Pezzali and Dolcenera; during the final episode she announced that she would leave the programme.
 On 19 December 2016 she hosted 60 años juntos, TVE's 60th Anniversary Gala.
 In the summer of 2017 she became a music producer for one of her contestants, Samuel Pietrasanta.

 On 30 November 2018, the Christmas album Ogni volta che è Natale was released, Carrà's last release before her death.
 The album features an unreleased track, Chi l'ha detto, which was sent to radios on 16 November and released on YouTube along with the music video on 23 November.
 On late 2018 she returned to the television scene after two years of absence, as a guest of Fabio Fazio at Che tempo che fa and by Carlo Conti at Un Natale d'Oro Zecchino.
-In the spring of 2019 she returned to TV as the host of a programme of interviews with well-known personalities from show business, culture and sports, titled A raccontare comincia tu, broadcast in prime time on Thursdays on Rai 3 for six weeks, from 4 April to 9 May.
-Following its success, the programme was confirmed with a new cycle of four episodes, aired from 24 October to 4 November.
+In the spring of 2019 she was the host of a programme of interviews with well-known personalities from show business, culture and sports, titled A raccontare comincia tu, broadcast on Rai 3 for six weeks.
+Due to its success, the programme was confirmed with a new cycle of four episodes, aired the following autumn.

 2020s

-On 2 October 2020, the musical film Explota Explota was released in Spanish cinemas, it was directed by Uruguayan Nacho Álvarez, and it was based on Carrà's songs, she appears as a cameo.
-Since 25 January 2021, the film has been available in the Italian version (with the title Ballo Ballo) on the Amazon Prime digital platform.
+On 2 October 2020, the musical film Explota Explota (My Heart Goes Boom!), directed by Uruguayan Nacho Álvarez, was released in Spanish cinemas.
+In the film, based on Carrà's songs, she appears for a cameo.
 The film was nominated for three Goya Awards and three Feroz Awards.
+Since 25 January 2021, it has been available in the Italian version (with the title Ballo Ballo) on the Amazon Prime digital platform.

-On 5 July 2021, after Carrà's death, RAI director Stefano Coletta revealed on television that there were plans to ask Carrà to present the Eurovision Song Contest 2022 and the Sanremo Festival that same year.
+On 5 July 2021, after Carrà's death, RAI director Stefano Coletta revealed on television that there were plans to ask Carrà to present the Sanremo Festival 2022 and the Eurovision Song Contest 2022, which was set to be hosted in Italy.
 A three-episode docuseries about Carrà, titled Raffa, was released in 2023.